xw2962/p8105_hw6_xw2962/homework-6.md

 outliers or certain sample combinations where the predictors do not explain the variance in the response variable as effectively.
 The skewness indicates that while the model is generally reliable, there are conditions under which its predictive power may decrease.
+The 2.5% and 97.5% quantile of coefficient product’s log is shown above.

 A more pronounced left skew in the distribution of log(beta1\*beta2) estimates indicates that the product of these coefficients tends to be